 A third option is to “join-as-you-go.”
 Unless you plan your layout before starting your squares (or if you are going for a scrappy look), this technique is more difficult to use when working with squares from multiple designers.
 You can find my tutorial for the join-as-you-go method here.

 Finally, pull all of the squares and colors of the project together with a border.
 Choose a solid color for a classic look, find a variegated yarn that includes colors like those in the blanket, or use multiple colors.
-My favorite book of crochet border patterns is Around the Corner Crochet Borders by Edie Eckman.
+You can find 27 free crochet border patterns here, and my favorite book of crochet border patterns is Around the Corner Crochet Borders by Edie Eckman.